DETAILED ACTION

 As per claims 1, 3, 15 and 16, Nathan discloses a non-transitory computer readable medium storing a computer program including a computer program product comprising instructions, a medical information processing method performed by a medical information processing device and medical information processing device comprising processing circuitry (Nathan, Figs. 1 and 2, and paragraph 78.) configured to

-acquire medical treatment data including information on a cause of damage to a site of a patient via a network from a further device communicatively connected to the medical information processing device via the network (Nathan, Fig. 1 step B, system identifies and calculates the mass of infarct or peri-infarct tissue using a medical image that includes the site of damage to the patient.
+acquire medical treatment data about a patient via a network from a further device communicatively connected to the medical information processing device via the network (Nathan, Fig. 1 step B, system identifies and calculates the mass of infarct or peri-infarct tissue using a medical image that includes the site of damage to the patient.
 The cause of damage is the infarct or per-infarct tissue, see also paragraph 25.
 Information acquired for medical treatment would comprise medical treatment data.
-Paragraphs 36 and 78 disclose acquiring information over a network.),
+Paragraphs 36 and 78 disclose acquiring information over a network.), and

-determines a type … for cell therapy for the damage to the site (Nathan determines a therapy based on the identified tissue structure of the area, see paragraph 66-67.)
+determining a type … for the cell therapy for the damage to the site (Nathan determines a therapy based on the identified tissue structure of the area, see paragraph 66-67.),

 3. wherein the site includes a myocardium (Nathan, Fig. 1 Step A.).